 Structuring outsourcing agreements

-The simplest form of an outsourcing structure is an IT outsourcing agreement directly between the customer and the supplier of the services.
+The simplest form of structure is an IT outsourcing agreement directly between the customer and the supplier of the services.
 But there can be added layers of complexity to work through.
-A number of the common complexities are set out below and include:

 Transfer of assets

 If a transfer of assets is anticipated, a separate transfer agreement may be negotiated.
 Or, in some cases, it is easier for the transfer arrangement to be covered in the outsourcing agreement itself.
-If a separate transfer agreement is to be used, we cover off the risk that provisions governing the parties’ ongoing relationship are overlooked.
-A transfer of assets will involve tax considerations we can involve specialist teams to help with the process from start to close.
+A transfer of assets will involve tax considerations – we can involve specialist teams to help with the process from start to close.

 If the proposed supplier is not the main trading entity within its group, or does not have sufficient assets to meet its potential contractual liabilities then there are risks.
-Solutions we consider include a parent company guarantee.
+In such circumstances we consider solutions such as a parent company guarantee.
 The advantage of a guarantee is that it offers a degree of protection if the supplier defaults under the outsourcing agreement.
 This will all depend on commercial bargaining power.

-Data protection issues are a major cause of tensions between customers and suppliers of outsourcing agreements.
-Issues are especially common in IT service contracts and usually revolve around:
+Data protection issues are a major cause of tension between customers and suppliers of outsourcing agreements.
+Issues are especially common in IT service and cloud-based contracts and usually revolve around:

 - Distinctions between controllers and processors;